On the existence of universal families of marked irreducible holomorphic symplectic manifolds: Vanishing of the cohomology class of a gerbe

 {\bf Acknowledgements:} This work was partially supported by a grant from the Simons Foundation (\#427110).
 I thank Zhiyuan Li for his interesting talk, and for asking whether universal families exist over Teichm\"{u}ller spaces of holomorphic symplectic manifolds, at the workshop ``Hyper-K\"{a}hler Manifolds, Hodge Theory, and Chow Groups'' at the Tsinghua Sanya International Mathematics Forum in December 2016.
 I thank the organizers, Radu Laza, Kieran O'Grady, and Claire Voisin for the invitation to this interesting and instructive workshop.
 I thank Daniel Huybrechts and Sukhendu Mehrotra for helpful communications and for their comments on an earlier draft of this note.
+I thank Jenia Tevelev for Remark \ref{rigidification}.
+I thank the referee for his numerous insightful comments and suggestions.